Rail 2000: Background

 After years of heavy investment in roads in the postwar years, the share of rail in the total passenger market in Switzerland had been significantly reduced by the end of the 1960s.
-At this time SFR decided that changes were necessary to increase rail patronage.
+At this time SBB decided that changes were necessary to increase rail patronage.
 More trains were operated in order to increase frequencies; this led to a 75% increase in passengers between 1971 and 1983 on the Bern–Zürich route.
-In the 1970s the Swiss government and SFR decided to make further improvements in rail services.
-In 1972, the SFR introduced a regular interval timetable (German: Taktfahrplan).
+In the 1970s the Swiss government and SBB decided to make further improvements in rail services.
+In 1972, the SBB introduced a regular interval timetable (German: Taktfahrplan).
 Under this timetable trains arrive and leave each station at the same minute past every hour.
 Services at Zürich HB were reorganised so that trains arrived on each line before the hour or half-hour and left after the hour or half-hour, making it easier to change to trains on other lines.
 This required the provision of additional platforms to allow every train to be in station simultaneously.
 The Rail 2000 project was intended to enhance the regular interval timetable.

 New transverse trunkline

-In the late 1960s the SFR developed a proposal for a new east-west trunkline (German: Haupttransversale, NHT).
+In the late 1960s the SBB developed a proposal for a new east-west trunkline (German: Haupttransversale, NHT).
 This was considered by the Swiss Transport Commission (German: Schweizerischen Gesamtverkehrskommission, GVK).
 In 1977 after almost six years work, the GVK submitted a 400-page report, which recommended the construction of a new railway between Geneva and Lake Constance and between Basel and Olten.
 On these routes, a total of 120 kilometres of new line would allow operation of trains at up to 200 kilometres per hour.

-A Federal Government committee supported SFR's proposal but considered that investment should be initially concentrated on the sections of route between Basel, Olten and Bern.
+A Federal Government committee supported SBB's proposal but considered that investment should be initially concentrated on the sections of route between Basel, Olten and Bern.
 To the contrary, the canton of Solothurn complained that the new line would benefit only the large centres and that rural areas would be disadvantaged.
 An action committee was established to oppose it at a referendum.
 This proved unnecessary, however, as the Federal Council took the view that the project was "too narrow" and too focussed on the East-West transverse line and its feeder lines with too little done to improve Swiss railway system as a whole.
-In mid 1984 the Directorate General of the SFR established an expert group under the name "Rail 2000" with a mission to develop a new concept that not only improved the main axes, but would develop the whole Swiss rail network in the medium to long-term.
+In mid 1984 the Directorate General of the SBB established an expert group under the name "Rail 2000" with a mission to develop a new concept that not only improved the main axes, but would develop the whole Swiss rail network in the medium to long-term.